REGULATION GOVERNING JUVENILE SECURE DETENTION CENTERS

 E. Documentation of any screening results shall be retained in a manner that maintains the confidentiality of information.

-F. The detection, diagnosis, prophylaxis, and treatment of pulmonary tuberculosis shall be performed in accordance with any current recommendations of the Virginia Department of Health's Division of Tuberculosis Prevention and Control and the federal Department of Health and Human Services Centers for Disease Control and Prevention. ]
+F. The detection, diagnosis, prophylaxis, and treatment of pulmonary tuberculosis shall be performed in accordance with any current recommendations of the Virginia Department of Health's Division of Tuberculosis Prevention and Control and the Department of Health and Human Services Centers for Disease Control and Prevention. ]

 6VAC35-101-160.
 Physical examination.